 - Salt – Sea salt, Kosher salt, Himalayan salt

 - Brown sugar with chipotle chili powder and ground cumin

 - Worcestershire sauce

-While roasted pumpkin seeds are full of nutrients, but they also contain phytic acid, which is naturally found in nuts, whole grains, and seeds.
+While roasted pumpkin and winter squash seeds are full of nutrients, but they also contain phytic acid, which is naturally found in nuts, whole grains, and seeds.
 This acid can prevent the absorption of nutrients, but there are several ways to reduce the amount.

 - If you want to keep the seeds Raw, soak the pumpkin seeds in warm water and sea salt for 6 to 24 hours.
 After soaking, and to preserve the nutrients, spread the raw seeds out on dehydrator trays and dry at 140°F for 2 hours, then reduce the heat to 115°F for 4 to 6 hours until the seeds are dry.